Kim family (North Korea): Historical overview

 The Kim family has ruled North Korea since 1948 for three generations, and still little about the family is publicly confirmed.
 Kim Il Sung rebelled against Japanese rule over Korea in the 1930s, which led to his exile in the Soviet Union.
 Korea was divided after the Japanese surrender in World War II in 1945.
 Kim came to lead the Provisional People's Committee for North Korea (a Soviet-backed provisional government), becoming the first premier of its new government, the "Democratic People's Republic of Korea" (commonly known as North Korea), in 1948.
 Hoping to reunify the peninsula, on 25 June 1950 the North Korean KPA crossed the 38th Parallel, sparking the Korean War, which ended in stalemate in 1953.

 Kim developed a personality cult over his nearly 46-year leadership which extended to his family, including his mother Kang Pan Sok (known as the "mother of Korea"), his brother Kim Yong-ju ("the revolutionary fighter") and his first wife Kim Jong Suk (the "mother of the revolution").
 The strong and absolute leadership of a solitary great leader, known as the Suryong, is central to the North Korean ideology of Juche.
 Four years after Kim Il Sung's 1994 death, a constitutional change wrote the presidency out of the constitution and named him as Eternal President of the Republic in order to honor his memory forever.
 Kim Il Sung was known as the Great Leader, and his eldest son and successor, Kim Jong Il, became known as the Dear Leader and later the Great General.
 Kim Jong Il altogether had over 50 titles.

 Kim Jong Il was appointed to the Workers Party's Politburo (and its Presidium), Secretariat and the Central Military Commission at the 6th Workers Party Congress in October 1980, which formalized his role as heir apparent.
-He led their military beginning in 1990, and had a 14-year grooming period before he became North Korea's ruler.
+He led their military from 1990, and had a 14-year grooming period before he became North Korea's ruler.
 Kim Jong Il had a sister, Kim Kyung-hee, who was North Korea's first female four-star general and married to Jang Song-thaek, who was the second most powerful person in North Korea before his December 2013 execution for corruption.
 Kim Jong Il had four partners, and at least five children with three of them.
 His third and youngest son, Kim Jong Un, succeeded him.
 Scholar Virginie Grzelczyk wrote that the Kim family represented "one of the last bastions of totalitarianism as well as perhaps 'the first Communist Dynasty.